baaivision/JudgeLM/judgelm/llm_judge/README.md

 # JudgeLM for different benchmarks

-JudgeLM presents a strong 0-shot ability to many
+JudgeLM presents a strong 0-shot ability to many open-ended benchmarks.
+Now we support the following benchmarks:
+- JudgeLM val set
+- MM-Vet

+For simplicity of use, you can download our uploaded [dataset collection](https://huggingface.co/datasets/BAAI/JudgeLM-data-collection-v1.0), and put the contents in the `JudgeLM/judgelm/data` folder.

 [//]: # (## Enviorment)